 - Individuals submitting or included within this proposal give permission to Apraxia Kids to take photographs and to publish them at Apraxia Kids sole discretion in any format.

 - Individuals submitting or included within this proposal agree that prior approval will be obtained from Apraxia Kids to distribute surveys or collect data at the convention.

 - Approval of presentation does not imply Apraxia Kids endorsement of course content, specific products, or clinical procedures.

-A principle speaker for each presentation should fill out Part 1 only one time AND Part 2 once for each separate presentation submission.
-All principle presenters and co-presenters need to fill out part 1 only one time no matter how many submissions they are listed on.
+A principle speaker for each presentation should fill out Part 1 one time AND Part 2 once for each separate presentation submission.
+All principle presenters and co-presenters need to fill out Part 1 only one time no matter how many submissions they are listed on.